Jamie-Woo/multi-criteria-hospital-siting/README.md

 #  Dementia Care Hospital Site Selection (2024 Summer Alpha Tester Project)

 This project analyzes regional data to identify the optimal location for establishing a new **Dementia Care Hospital** in South Korea.
-The project was conducted as part of the 2024 summer alpha tester program and aims to support national dementia policies by leveraging spatial data science and multi-criteria decision analysis.
+The project was conducted as part of the 2024 summer alpha tester program(from IBAS, Big-Data club in Inha Univ.) and aims to support national dementia policies by leveraging spatial data science and multi-criteria decision analysis.

 ##  Project Summary